grychi/ColorPot/README.md

 ###ColorPot
 ---
-STATUS (as of Feb 16, 2017)
+STATUS (as of Feb 18, 2017)

-    User interface layout almost complete, main work left is functionality.

     Since this project just started, there are plenty of easy stuff to do!

+    Currently, needs work on functionality such as manipulating colors.

     (Especially if you know HTML/CSS/JS)